philrussel21/phone-comparisons-promises/Readme.md

 - be eventually passed to the options function that will result in an array of objects of the best options.

+#### How to run the tests

+inside the directory that we cloned the Challenge into, run:

+> npm init -y

+To Install the testing framework, run the install command:

+> npm install jest

+We now need to Update the script that is found inside of the package.json file. it should look like:

+"scripts": {
+ "test": "jest"
+ }

+inside your terminal you can now run:

+> npm test